Bench Accounting: Features and Integrations

 Bench is available on desktop and iOS mobile app.
 Bench's core product is online bookkeeping software paired with in-house bookkeepers.
 Services include historical and monthly bookkeeping, cash flow and expense tracking, and financial reporting.
 Bench Bookkeeping also integrates with several other third-party apps including Stripe, Square, and PayPal.

 In June 2019, Bench launched a new cash flow management tool called Pulse.

 As of August 2019, Bench announced BenchTax in partnership with Taxfyle in order to provide tax preparation and filing for clients.

-Closure & Acquisition
+Bankruptcy and Acquisition

-On December 27, 2024, Bench emailed its customers and posted a notice of closure on its website that the platform would be immediately inaccessible.
-On December 30, it was announced that the company would be acquired by the HR technology firm Employer.com.
+On December 27, 2024, Bench Accounting emailed its customers and posted a notice on its website stating that the platform would be immediately inaccessible.
+Soon after, Bench Accounting filed for bankruptcy.
+On December 30, 2024, it was announced that Bench would be acquired by Employer.com.
+Following its acquisition in December 2024, Bench Accounting resumed operations in January 2025 as a subsidiary of Employer.com.
+Following its acquisition, Bench’s services were integrated into Employer.com’s broader back-office solutions portfolio alongside Mainstreet’s offerings.